 If you are thinking of getting a new dog, here are some of the top breeds for emotional support dogs:

 Golden Retrievers are one of the most popular family dogs.
 They are very friendly, loving, patient, and highly trainable.
 These unique attributes make them wonderful emotional support animals.

 Great Danes have calm and confident personalities.
-They also have large, yet gentle physiques.
-In general, they are very affectionate toward their owners and can help with various types of mental illnesses.
+They also have large yet gentle physiques.
+They are generally very affectionate toward their owners and can help with various mental illnesses.

 Corgis are highly affectionate dogs.
-They are fairly active and very accommodating.
-If you are looking for a breed that can easily go into public places, then a corgi is a great option.
+They are relatively active and very accommodating.
+A corgi is a great option if you are looking for a breed that can easily go into public places.

 A collie is another breed that would make an excellent therapy dog, companion animal, or assistance animal.
 They are primarily herding dogs, meaning they will constantly check to see if you are secure and happy.
 Since they need a lot of exercise, Collies are perfect companions for your outdoor adventures.